Ball, Fire Chief

 is a combination

-calls, of which approximately 80% were EMS related.
+calls, of which approximately 80 percent were EMS related.

 also provides Advanced Life Support Ambulance service to the